pitastrudl/wekanwiki/IRC-FAQ.md

 [17:58:31] <regdude> oh, it does not do anything
 ```

-Please see is there existing issue at [LDAP Bugs and Feature Requests](https://github.com/wekan/wekan-ldap/issues), or add a new one.
+Please see is there existing issues at [LDAP Bugs and Feature Requests](https://github.com/wekan/wekan-ldap/issues), or add a new one.

 ### Q: Wekan Internal Server Error